-In the event of a mandatory evacuation order due to a disaster (hurricane), foster children are to be evacuated to a designated shelter or a safe location that is not threatened by the disaster.
+In the event of a mandatory evacuation order due to a disaster (e.g., hurricane), foster children are to be evacuated to a designated shelter or a safe location that is not threatened by the disaster.
 Foster care or adoptions staff may be asked to assist as needed.
 The State Office licensing staff will assist group care providers and child placing agencies (therapeutic foster care providers licensed by private providers) with making arrangements for housing with other providers.
-This section serves to provide information and guidance for foster care staff to obtain the whereabouts and location of foster children.
+This serves to provide information and guidance for foster care staff to obtain the whereabouts and location of foster children.

-Foster Care/IFCCS worker
+Foster Care Worker

-1. Informs foster parents to contact the Children's Helpline (888-722-2580) if evacuating or leaving their home.
-Foster Parents need to be prepared to forward the following information:

-a. child's name;

-- b. county or office of case management;

-- c. current whereabouts; and

-- d. a phone number where they can be reached.

-2. Makes alternative placement arrangements for foster child, if foster parent chooses not to comply with a mandatory evacuation order.

-Note: Neither race, color, nor national origin (RCNO) of a child or prospective caregiver may be considered in the placement selection process for a foster child, unless an individualized assessment reveals that such consideration is in the child's best interests.
-Culture may not be used as a proxy for RCNO.
-Placements may not be delayed or denied on the basis of RCNO of the child or the provider and providers may not be denied the opportunity to provide care on the basis of the RCNO of the provider or the child.

-3. Informs the foster parent in the event that the foster parent plans to evacuate to a residence rather than a designated shelter, foster parent must be certain that:

-- a. the location is safe and is large enough to accommodate everyone; and - b. the location of the residence is located far enough away to not be threatened by the disaster; and - c. the name, address and telephone number of the residence is shared; and - d. the residence is appropriate for the needs of the child.

-4. Instructs foster parent to contact the county or office of case management with the following information as soon as lines of communication are restored:

-- a. the safety and condition of the foster child and family; and - b. the current living arrangements; and - c. the condition of the home (if known); and - d. whether or not the foster family can reside in the home (if known).

-5. Contacts State Office Foster Care Licensing Staff as needed, for additional information related to plans for group care providers and foster parents licensed by private providers.
+- 1. Informs foster parents to contact the DSS Disaster Hotline (1-800-700-1156) if evacuating or leaving their home.
+Foster Parents need to be prepared to forward the following information: - a. child's name: - b. county or office of case management; - c. current whereabouts; and - d. a phone number where they can be reached. - 2.
+Makes alternative placement arrangements for foster child, if foster parent chooses not to comply with a mandatory evacuation order. - 3.
+Informs the foster parent in the event that the foster parent plans to evacuate to a residence rather than a designated shelter, foster parent must be certain that: - a. the location is safe and is large enough to accommodate everyone; and - b. the location of the residence is located far enough away to not be threatened by the disaster; and - c. the name, address and telephone number of the residence is shared; and - d. the residence is appropriate for the needs of the child. - 4.
+Instructs foster parent to contact the county or office of case management with the following information as soon as lines of communication are restored: - a. the safety and condition of the foster child and family; and - b. the current living arrangements; and - c. the condition of the home (if known); and - d. whether or not the foster family can reside in the home (if known). - 5.
+Contacts State Office Foster Care Licensing Staff, as needed, for additional information related to plans for group care providers and foster parents licensed by private providers.

-CHAPTER 9, Foster Care Licensing Revision Number: 04-01

-Effective Date: 02/23/2004
+Revision Number: 04-01 Effective Date: 02/23/2004